Van life air conditioning: The challenge of cooling your van

 Swamp or Evaporative Cooler

 Unfortunately, there are not a lot of swamp coolers available on the market.
-This issue is informed by this notice from the manufacturer of the MightyKool K2, as follows:
+This is due to the limited ability of these units to cool living space.

 “If your area is humid, email us before ordering the Model K2 to make certain it will work for you, as it uses water to produce cool air.”